rjacaac211/Tech-Trend-Analysis/README.md

 4. **Data_Visualization.ipynb**: Visualizations are created to depict the distribution of data, relationships between features, composition of data, and comparisons.

-5. **Tech Trend Analysis.pdf**: A presentation summarizing the analysis conducted in the previous notebooks.
+5. **Tech Trend Analytics.pdf**: A presentation summarizing the analysis conducted in the previous notebooks.
 It includes an executive summary, methodology, results with visualizations and a dashboard, discussion of findings and implications, and a conclusion.
 An appendix provides additional details if needed.